How to Configure and Use GitHub with ScrumDo

 - If an issue is reopened, the card will be moved to the default cell for the board.

-Link commits and merge requests to ScrumDo cards
+Link commits and pull requests to ScrumDo cards

 This enables commit message support in ScrumDo.